gregwym/daigou/README.md

-# Diggos.ca
+# daigouge.com

-This WordPress app has been customized for Diggos.ca.
+This WordPress has been customized for daigouge.ca.
 It integrated WooCommerce plugin and Mystile theme.

-Before deploying, remember to update the `wp-taobao-url` plugin to the latest version by

-	cd wp-taobao-url
-	git pull

 ## Requirements
 - Install [Node.js](http://nodejs.org/)